Best Vegan Mashed Potatoes

-• Make them oil-free, using just non-dairy milk.
+- Make them oil-free, using just non-dairy milk.

-• Make mashed potatoes with the skins or without.
+- Make mashed potatoes with the skins or without.

-• Mash them with a potato ricer for ultra smooth mashed potatoes.
+- Mash them with a potato ricer for ultra-smooth mashed potatoes.

-• Add garlic, herbs, cashew sour cream, or vegan parmesan for variation.
+- Add garlic, herbs, cashew sour cream, or vegan parmesan for variation.

-And if you’re making a feast and have limited space on the stovetop, you may like to use this easy, no-drain, vegan Instant Pot Mashed Potatoes.
+If you’re making a feast and have limited space on the stovetop, you may like to use this easy, no-drain, vegan Instant Pot Mashed Potatoes.

 Ingredients You’ll Need

-The Best Potatoes for Mashed Potatoes.
+The Best Potatoes for Mashed Potatoes

 Mashed potatoes can be made with any type of potato, but the best ones are starchy.
 In the end, it will come down to personal preference or whatever you have on hand.

-Everything else.
+Everything else

-• Non-dairy butter (Miyoko’s is the best ever!) or good quality olive oil (garlic olive oil would be great)
+- Non-dairy butter (Miyoko’s is the best ever!) or good quality olive oil (garlic olive oil would be great)

-• Unsweetened non-dairy milk – use your favorite, almond, soy, cashew, oat, or TSV’s Vegan Creamer, etc.
+- Unsweetened non-dairy milk – use your favorite, almond, soy, cashew, oat, or TSV’s Vegan Creamer, etc.

-• Salt + pepper
+- Salt + pepper

 Should I Peel the Potatoes or Not?

 Both peeled and unpeeled mashed potatoes are great!
-They both have their place, but if you’re unsure and serving for a crowd, it’s probably best to serve unpeeled, especially if kids will be joining you.
+They both have their place, but if you’re unsure and serving a crowd, it’s probably best to serve unpeeled, especially if kids will be joining you.

-Here’s a few pros and cons:
+Here are a few pros and cons:

-• Peeling: Adds prep time, but results in ultra creamy mashed potatoes.
+- Peeling: Adds prep time, but results in ultra creamy mashed potatoes.

-• No Peel: Speeds up prep time (just be sure to scrub them well) and results in rustic, hearty mashed potatoes.
+- No Peel: Speeds up prep time (just be sure to scrub them well) and results in rustic, hearty mashed potatoes.
 Plus, there is fiber in the skins making them a healthy addition!

 How To Make Vegan Mashed Potatoes